How it Works

 Adjusting Emissions Estimates for Traffic

 More page views correlates to more emissions.
 You can adjust Ecograder’s emissions estimates based on the amount of monthly traffic your page gets.
-Ecograder defaults to a single page view, but if you know the average monthly page views of the URL you are testing, you can adjust for that.
+Ecograder defaults to 1,000 pageviews, but if you know the average monthly page views of the URL you are testing, you can adjust for that.

 Implementing Ecograder’s Recommendations